nickyiliwang0000/h/react-and-firebase/reusable-components.md

 }
 ```

-**Simple components cannot hold any state**.
-If you need to provide information to your simple components, you can do that using **props**.
+Because simple components cannot hold any state, you can provide information to your simple components using **props**.

 As we learned in a previous lesson, props are a way to pass data from one component to another.
-Props are information that gets passed from parent to child component which will affect the way the child component is rendered.
+Props are references to information that get passed between components and that affect the way components are rendered.

 If we wanted to build a simple component that displayed a featured donut, it might look like this: